-Note that under New York Stock Exchange, or NYSE, rules, if you hold shares through a bank, broker or other institution and you do not provide your voting instructions to them at least ten days before the annual meeting, that firm has the discretion to vote your shares on proposals that the NYSE has determined are routine.
-Such firm will not have the discretion to vote your shares on proposals that the NYSE has determined are non-routine.
+Note that under New York Stock Exchange, or NYSE, rules, which are also applicable to Nasdaq-listed companiesm if you hold shares through a bank, broker or other institution and you do not provide your voting instructions to them at least ten days before the annual meeting, that firm has the discretion to vote your shares on proposals that the NYSE has determined are routine.
+Such firm will not have the discretion to vote your shares on proposals that the NYSE has determined.
 A "broker non-vote" refers to a share represented at the meeting held by a broker, as to which instructions have not been received from the beneficial owner or person entitled to vote such shares and with respect to which, on one or more but not all matters, the broker does not have discretionary voting power to vote such share.